huybq26/PrivEngV2X/README.md

 Once you are ready, please follow the instructions below:

-- Download and extract the code from here.
+- Download and extract the code from this repository.

 - Make sure you have installed python3 and pip3 on both your machines.
 Then, in the project directory, run this command line: